 Malta casino license and Cruise Casino license

 There are differences in some criteria between land-based casinos located inside Malta, and virtual casino operations on iGaming services.
-These differences relate primarily on the allowed minimum age of gamblers, which for Malta citizens in 25, instead of the minimum of 18 for non-residents.
+These differences relate primarily to the allowed minimum age of gamblers, which for Malta citizens is 25, instead of the minimum of 18 for non-residents.

 An operator of a cruise casino requires a non-transferable casino permit for the time during which the cruise ship is moored at or within Maltese territory, and only regarding registered passengers of the cruise ship.